 LS in for R17 items not in a specific R2 Agenda Item.

 NOTE that R2 initiated TEI17 will not be treated until 2021Q3 and no input is expected.

+LS from RAN1 on Mobility for feMIMO will be opened, discussed further in a Post Meeting email discussion.
+Goal to have a reply LS from next meeting.

+In general incoming LSes may be treated.

 9 Rel-17 EUTRA Work Items